 Our Mission: The mission of the Division of the Agricultural Resource Development is to encourage agricultural development and sustainability through education, annual industry events, technical assistance, research, economic development and environmental stewardship of Maine’s existing and future farm businesses.

 Technical Production and Marketing Assistance.
-Division staff provide agricultural businesses with assistance in the following program areas: market development and promotion, business development and planning, labor, irrigation, potato storage and packing, farmland protection and foreign trade assistance.
+Division staff provide agricultural businesses with assistance in the following program areas: market development and promotion, business development and planning, labor, farmland protection and foreign trade assistance.

 Financial Assistance.
 A number of grant and loan programs are available to help producers adopt new technology, promote products or conduct market research.
 Each program has it's own eligibility criteria and reporting requirements.

 Promotions and Event.
-Maine’s agricultural fairs showcase the diversity of Maine’s over 8,000 farms.
-The Agriculture Trades Show is the annual event for producers in January.
+Maine’s agricultural fairs showcase the diversity of Maine’s over 8,173 farms.
+The Agricultural Trades Show is the annual event for producers in January.
 Many other special events occur throughout the year.
 Publications such as "get real. get maine!" brochures and wholesale buyers’ guides promote sales of Maine food and farm products.
-Order promotional itemsstickers, hang tags, signage, hats, aprons.
-Visit getrealmaine.com for searchable listings of apples, berries, specialty foods and other farm products, or find Maine food and farm producers with maps.
+Order promotional items stickers, hang tags, signage, hats, aprons, or packing tape.
+Visit getrealmaine.com for searchable listings of apples, berries, specialty foods and other farm products, or find Maine food and farm producers in your area.